SalomePlatform/adao/doc/en/theory.rst

 .. math:: \mathbf{R} = E[\mathbf{\epsilon}^o.{\mathbf{\epsilon}^o}^T]

-The background can also be written formally as a function of the true value, by introducing the errors vector :math:`\mathbf{\epsilon}^b` such that:
+The background can be written formally as a function of the true value, by introducing the errors vector :math:`\mathbf{\epsilon}^b` such that:

 .. math:: \mathbf{x}^b = \mathbf{x}^t + \mathbf{\epsilon}^b

-The errors :math:`\mathbf{\epsilon}^b` are also assumed of zero mean, in the same manner as for observations.
+The background errors :math:`\mathbf{\epsilon}^b` are also assumed of zero mean, in the same manner as for observations.
 We define the :math:`\mathbf{B}` matrix of background error covariances by:

 .. math:: \mathbf{B} = E[\mathbf{\epsilon}^b.{\mathbf{\epsilon}^b}^T]